 Our white & multigrain sourdoughs are a healthy alternative to your regular bread diet and can add a punch to meals with their wonderful flavours, especially present in our multigrain sourdough.
 If you are looking for a lovely toaster bread to have for breakfast, consider the multigrain sourdough toasted with some cheese or avocado, or the white sourdough with peanut butter and jam.

-Our fluffy Spring bread is made with both our sourdough starter and some conventional yeast, so it also has some of the properties of our sourdoughs, but its texture is much softer and lighter.
-This bread is great for sandwiches, grilled cheese, or french toast for breakfast!
+Our fluffy Spring and Harvest breads are made with both our sourdough starter and some conventional yeast, so they also have some of the properties of our sourdoughs, but their texture is much softer and lighter.
+These breads are great for sandwiches, grilled cheese, or french toast for breakfast!